christianaao/fe-news-article/README.md

-# Front End News React Project
+# Community Connection News Application - Frontend

 ## About this Project